brunoguilherme1/blueskypost/README.md

 frontend/src/styles.css
 ```

-The UI displays:

-* URL input
-* loading state while the agent runs
-* original Bluesky post card
-* post text, author, metrics, image, quoted post, and external link if available
-* explanation card beside the original post
-* error message if the backend fails

-In local development, the frontend runs on:
+During local development, the frontend runs on:

 ```text
 http://localhost:5173
 ```

-It calls the backend through:
+It calls the backend using:

 ```env
 VITE_API_URL=http://localhost:8080
 ```

-In the Docker production build, the React app is compiled into `frontend/dist` and served by FastAPI.
+In production, the React build is served by FastAPI.

-### 2. FastAPI Backend
+### FastAPI backend

 The backend exposes the explanation pipeline through a REST API.